Meet Holly & Jack

 Both of my stories are 100% true.

 Although this story is told through the eyes of Sydney (a.k.a.Holly) it’s actually from me, explaining to Ryan (a.k.a.
-Jack) how sorry she is for all the things Mom couldn’t do with him because she needed to care for me.
-She goes on, however, to tell him all the things she can do to put a smile on his face like he puts on her’s.
+Jack) how sorry I am for all the things I couldn’t do with him because I needed to care for Sydney.
+"Holly" goes on, however, to tell him all the things she can do to put a smile on his face, like he puts on her’s.